daronphang/programming-resources/architectures/API/RPC/gRPC/gRPC.md

 ## When to use gRPC

-- Real-time communication services where you deal with streaming calls.
+- Real-time communication services where you deal with streaming calls
-- Efficient communication is needed.
+- Efficient communication is needed
-- In multi-language environments.
+- In multi-language environments
-- For internal APIs where you don't have to force technology choices on clients.
+- For internal APIs where you don't have to force technology choices on clients